octabytes/blog/content/posts/keycloak/adding-api-key-authentication-in-keycloak/index.md

 draft: true
 title: "Adding API Key Authentication In Keycloak"
 date: "2024-07-16"
-description: "We will be extending Keycloak by adding API key authentication with Elestio using Keycloak.
-We will be using a self-hosted Keycloak instance deployed on Elestio.
-So, to get started head over to Elestio Dashboard and deploy and login into the Keycloak service to get started.
+description: "We will be extending Keycloak by adding API key authentication with OctaByte using Keycloak.
+We will be using a self-hosted Keycloak instance deployed on OctaByte.
+So, to get started head over to OctaByte Dashboard and deploy and login into the Keycloak service to get started.

 Background